fastly/fastly-perl/README.md

 Net::Fastly - client library for interacting with the Fastly web acceleration service

+# A Note About Authentication

+Authenticating with a username/password is deprecated and will no longer be available starting September 2020.

+Authenticating with an API Token is shown in the example synopsis below.
+For more information on API Tokens, please see [Fastly's API Token documentation](https://developer.fastly.com/reference/api/auth/).
+For more information about authenticating to our API, please see our [Authentication section](https://developer.fastly.com/reference/api/#authentication).

 # SYNOPSIS

     use Net::Fastly;

+    # username/password authentication is deprecated and will not be available
+    # starting September 2020; use {api_key: 'your-key'} as the login option
     my $fastly = Net::Fastly->new(%login_opts);

     my $current_user     = $fastly->current_user;